 The minimum size is 2,000 words, the maximum is 3,000 words.
-Interviews can be written in Italian or English or Spanish or French.
+Interviews can be written in English (for other languages it is essential to send an email to the editorial staff before).
 For this type of contribution, it is possible to agree on a different length with the editorial staff.